ForwardMoth/ForwardMoth/README.md

 Hi! 👋 <br>
 My name is Artem.
-At this time, I'm graduating NRNU MEPhI.
+At this time, I'm software engineer in Innotech.

 ## My contancts